cinemascience/design/cis/1.0/keywords.md

 |CISChannelVariable | |string|Variable for the channel, if different from the Channel ID|
 |CISChannelType     | |string|Type of data in the channel.
 One of string, int, float|

+### CISImageFlags

+- IMAGES_INDEPENDENT images DO NOT have the same set of layers and channels.
+    Default, if this flag is not included, is that all images have the same layers, and all layers have the same channels.